- Drive scenic Chapman's Peak Drive to the Cape of Good Hope

 Start your morning off with a sunrise kayak on the Cape Town coast.
 Meet your guide at Moullie Point, then cruise on comfortable and stable kayaks as you keep watch for dolphins, sunfish, and whales.
 Depending on your ability level, enjoy a relaxed morning paddle or test your skill on the water as you cruise around looking for wildlife.

 In the afternoon, let your arms rest with a hop-on-hop-off tour aboard the distinctive, open-top bus.
 Start at the Cape Town City Center Terminal, then take the bus to Table Mountain.
 From the bus stop, continue to the summit on the rotating cable car for spectacular views of the city, mountains, and ocean.
 Once at the top, take in the scenery from the walking paths.
-Keep an eye out for the playful dassies sunbathing in the sun (surprisingly, the little creatures are actually the elephant's closest living relative).
+Keep an eye out for the playful dassies sunbathing in the sun (surprisingly, the little creatures are the elephant's closest living relative).

-Take the cable car down the mountain, then return Cape Town in time for dinner at the Victoria & Alfred Waterfront, where you'll find a variety of fine dining restaurants and pubs with views of the ocean.
+Take the cable car down the mountain, then return to Cape Town in time for dinner at the Victoria & Alfred Waterfront, where you'll find a variety of fine dining restaurants and pubs with views of the ocean.

 Day 5: Free Day in Cape Town